High Tech Facts About Solar Energy

 Solar Energy Definition

-Solar energy is inexpensive, friendly to the environment and lasts for a very long time.
-Obviously, solar energy is important to our culture and the technology needs to become widespread.
-Our kids need to know about solar energy because it plays an important part in our alternative-energy future plans.
+I sat down with my kids and talked to them about solar energy being inexpensive, friendly to the environment, and last for a very long time.
+Solar energy is crucial to our planet, and technology needs to become widespread.
+I told them they need to know about solar energy because it plays a massive part in the future.

-You don’t need to use the word “biofuels.”
-You would say gasoline or oil that comes from the ground and burns chemicals into the air whereas sun is clean and leaves the air clean.
+I explained gasoline or oil is dirty energy.
+It comes from the ground and burns chemicals into the air, whereas the sun is not dirty energy.
+The sun comes from above, shining down on us and leaving the air clean.

 What Do You Think